 So how do you figure all this out?
-The best way, as practiced around the world and recognized by UNESCO-UNEVOC (the UN International Centre for Technical and Vocational Education) is DACUM.
+One of the best ways to do this for many types of work, as practiced around the world and recognized by UNESCO-UNEVOC (the UN International Centre for Technical and Vocational Education) is DACUM.

 Essentially, the DACUM method is a group approach employing very experienced workers under the guidance of a trained DACUM facilitator to document the things that people need to be able to do in order to be considered competent in a job.

 The DACUM method results in a hierarchy that describes the complete range of things that people do.
 It begins with broad duties or functions (called “General Areas of Competence or “GACs” in DACUM-speak).
 Most occupations will have between 7 and 10 GACs.